Last Updated on October 17, 2024 by Pamela MacNaughtan

 Autumn weather can be unpredictable in Quebec.
 Some days will be hot and sticky and others can be quite cool and let’s not forget about the wind and occasional rainstorm.
 I recommend packing clothing that can be layered, added and removed with ease.
 Personally, I pack a light jacket or heavy hoodie, as well as woolly socks, rain boots and running shoes on every road trip, the rest of my clothing depends on the length of the road trip.

-Île d'Orléans - digital guide page
+Île d’Orléans

 I admit, Île d’Orléans will always be my favourite day trip from Quebec City (I recently wrote a digital guide on the island).
 It’s located around 17km (10.5 miles) from Old Quebec, making it an ideal choice for half-day adventures or as a mini escape from the city.
 Drive around the island, turning right at the traffic light and following the road around the island.
 In Saint-Jean, Route du Mitan cuts through the island and offers stunning views as you drive towards the village of Sainte-Famille.
-Visit wineries such as Vignoble Saint-Pétronille, Vignoble Isle de Bacchus, Vignoble du Mitain for delicious wines and epic fall foliage views.
+Visit wineries Vignoble Saint-Pétronille, Vignoble Isle de Bacchus, Vignoble du Mitain for delicious wines and epic fall foliage views.
 Microbrasserie de l’Île d’Orléans is open year-round and one of my favourite places for craft beer and savoury comfort foods.
 Casse-croûte Chez Mag is always a good idea, too!
 You can also stop to buy pumpkins and gourds, explore a cornfield maze, and go apple picking!

-make it a stopover: stay the night at les ancêstres auberge or le triangle d’été.
+Make it a stopover: Stay the night at Les Ancêstres Auberge or Le Triangle d’été.

 Avenue Royale, stretching from Beauport to Saint-Joachim, is one of the oldest thoroughfares in Quebec, and my favourite street outside the city of Quebec.
 No, really, it’s my favourite, I drive people down this street a lot when I have a rental car.
 Start near Montmorency Falls and follow through the towns of Boishcatel, L’Ange-Gardien, Château-Richer, Sainte-Anne-de-Beaupré and Beaupré, passing beautiful ancestral homes.
 Château-Richer is home to my favourite pâtisserie, as well as outdoor stone bread ovens and cellars – some of which are still used today.
 Stop at Chez Marie for ridiculously good bread, made from their outdoor oven.
 In Sainte-Anne-de-Beaupré, the grounds of the cathedral are absolutely stunning in autumn and a must-see.

-make it a stopover: stay the night at auberge baker or auberge du sault-à-la-puce and then continue to charlevoix…
+Make it a stopover: Stay the night at Auberge Baker or Auberge du Sault-à-la-puce and then continue to charlevoix…

 Sainte-Anne-de-Beaupré is a popular destination on the Quebec pilgrimage trail, and whether you are religious or not, I recommend stopping here.
 Take some time to visit the shrine, or quietly wander around the grounds or inside the cathedral.
 It is stunning inside and out!
 Stop at Café Apollo for a coffee and walk through Premier cimetière de Sainte-Anne-de-Beaupré (it is more pretty than it sounds).
 If you have time, consider a stop at nearby Spa des Neiges for a thermal soak or massage.

-make it a stopover: stay the night at les clos des brumes chalet (château-richer) or les chalets sur le cap (beaupré) and then continue to charlevoix or saguenay.
+Make it a stopover: Stay the night at Les Clos des brumes chalet (Château-Richer) or Les chalets sur le cap (Beaupré) and then continue to Charlevoix or Saguenay.

 Located around 2 hours (122km or 76 miles) from downtown Quebec City, Isle-aux-Coudres is another island destination in Quebec that I love, especially for short road trips.
 This small island is known for its apples, but I am also a huge fan of its scenery.
 When it’s open, I pop by La Fabrique de l’Îsle for tea and sweet or savoury nibbles – the carrot cake is divine!
 When you arrive on the island, turn left and follow the road around it, stopping for local terroir along the way.
 Cidrerie Vergers Pedneault is among the first you’ll see.
 The stretch of road along the south shore of the island is my favourite part of the drive, and the view from Le Quai Saint-Louis is gorgeous when the fall foliage is at its brightest.

-make it a stopover: stay the night at gîte du moulin or hotel cap-aux-pierres.
+Make it a stopover: Stay the night at Gîte du moulin or Hotel Cap-aux-pierres.

 I’m a little ashamed to admit that 2021 was the first time I spent time in Le Bic and Rimouski.
 How could I have been so foolish?
 They are both located on the south shore of the Saint-Lawrence River, about 17 km (10.5 miles) from each other.
 Park national du Bic is the main draw here, with its hiking trails and fat biking, among other activities.
 The town itself is small, and home to one of the best restaurants in Quebec, Restaurant Chez Saint-Pierre.
 I usually stay in nearby chalets (there are hotel options, too!) and drive into Rimouski to shop, eat, and pick up yummy eats to enjoy later at the chalet.
 Route du Quai and Route du Gulf-du-Bic are perfect for watching the sunset.
 In Rimouski, be sure to stop by the Onondaga submarine and Pointe-au-Père lighthouse.

-make it a stopover: stay the night at vieux loup de mer or hôtel saint-germain rimouski.
+Make it a stopover: stay the night at Vieux loup de Mer or Hôtel Saint-Germain Rimouski.

-route 132
+Route 132

 Did you know Route 132 is the longest highway in Quebec?
 It begins in the town of Dundee near the border with New York and follows the south shore of the Saint-Lawrence River east into Gaspesie.
 While the drive between Montreal and Quebec City is quite lovely, my favourite stretch is L’Islet to Rivière du Loup.
 The towns are tiny, each one with its own beauty and charm.
 Stop by the marine museum or bird sanctuary in L’Islet, then shop for artisanal gifts in Saint-Jean-Port-Joli.
 The church in Saint-Roch-des-Aulnaies has a food truck, which is worth stopping at when it’s open, otherwise, make a point of going to Chez Mag in La Pocatière (I get hungry just thinking about it).
 La Fée Gourmande in Kamarouska has amazing chocolates, and Tête d’Allumette near Saint-André is a perfect craft beer stop.

-make it a stopover: stay the night at motel blanche d’haberville (saint-jean-port-joli) or motel des mariniers (kamarouska) and then continue to le bic, rimouski or gaspé.
+Make it a stopover: Stay the night at Motel Blanche d’Haberville (Saint-Jean-Port-Joli) or Motel des mariniers (Kamarouska) and then continue to le Bic, Rimouski or Gaspé.

 Petite-Rivière-Saint-François is a cute small town located between Baie-Saint-Paul and Quebec City.
 In autumn, I love to stop here and soak up the gorgeous fall colours.
 The town hugs the shores of the Saint-Lawrence River.
 Venture down to Quai Petite-Rivière-Saint-François for gorgeous autumn views of the town.
 The road through town winds its way passed the stop for the Train de Charlevoix and all the way to Club Med Quebec-Charlevoix.
 On a warm day, Parc des Riverains is perfect for an autumn picnic of Quebec terroir.

-make it a stopover: stay the night at ONИEA Hébergement & Spa or auberge le four à pain and then continue to baie saint-paul, saguenay or tadoussac.
+Make it a stopover: Stay the night at ONИEA Hébergement & Spa or Auberge le four à pain and then continue to Baie Saint-Paul, Saguenay or Tadoussac.

-route 113
+Route 113

 Bonus: Route 167 south to Saguenay-Lac-Saint-Jean is equally beautiful.